pipedrive/dependabot-deploy-action/README.md

 ## Usage

 Create an yml file into `.github/workflows/<WORKFLOW_NAME>.yml` and merge into into your default branch (usually master).
+This action needs to contain the `checkout` action.
+This action uses it to verify if the package which is being updated is in dev/prod dependencies.

 ```yml
 on: [status]